jakmaz/quackstagram/README.md

 -   Design Pattern Implementation (8%): The appropriateness and justification of design pattern choices and their integration into the larger system architecture.

--   Application Functionality and User Experience (6%): The robustness, performance, and user experience of the final application.
+-   Application Functionality and Logic.User Experience (6%): The robustness, performance, and user experience of the final application.

 ## Deliverables